E-commerce

 Before installing a channel: prerequisites and catalog hygiene

-A social sales channel does not “fix” a messy catalog: it exposes what is already in Shopify.
-Before opening the Sales Channels section, lock in a few basics: readable titles (not all-caps catch-all text), consistent variants (size, color, material), square images or images suited to social-platform cropping, prices and currencies aligned with your commercial policy, and return policies and delivery times kept up to date in your store settings.
-If you sell in multiple countries, also anticipate differences in VAT or displayed fees: a mismatch between the product tag and checkout is a classic source of customer dissatisfaction and feed rejection on advertising surfaces.
+A social sales channel does not « fix » a messy catalog: it exposes what is already in Shopify.
+Before opening the Sales Channels section, lock down a few basics: readable titles (not all-caps catch-all text), consistent variants (size, color, material), square images or images suited to social cropping, prices and currencies aligned with your sales policy, return policies and delivery times up to date in the store settings.
+If you sell in multiple countries, also anticipate differences in VAT or displayed fees: a mismatch between the product tag and checkout is a common source of frustration and feed rejection on ad placements.

-At the same time, prepare your external accounts: a business Page for Facebook if you are targeting Facebook Shop, a professional Instagram account if you are targeting visual shopping, a Google account compatible with Merchant Center for Google and YouTube depending on your setup, and the administrator access needed to authorize Shopify to connect.
-Note who on the team will approve authorization requests: nothing is more frustrating than an installation blocked for three days due to missing permissions on the right Meta or Google identity.
+In parallel, prepare your external accounts: a business Page for Facebook if you're targeting Facebook Shop, a professional Instagram account if you're aiming for visual shopping, a Google account compatible with Merchant Center for Google and YouTube depending on your path, and the admin access needed to authorize Shopify to connect.
+Note who on the team will approve the authorization requests: nothing is more frustrating than an installation blocked for three days because the right Meta or Google identity lacks permissions.

-Finally, set a testing window: ideally outside of a major promotional campaign, with a small set of representative products (best seller, high-margin product, product that is logistically fragile).
-You can broaden distribution once sync is stable.
-To structure the marketing follow-up once the channels are live, connect this work to your marketing plan and your brand work.
+Finally, set a testing window: ideally outside a major promotional campaign, with a small set of representative products (best-seller, high-margin product, logistically fragile product).
+You can expand distribution once the sync is stable.
+To structure the marketing that follows once the channels are live, connect this effort to your marketing plan and your branding work.

 Where to find sales channels in the Shopify admin

-Shopify centralizes connections to external platforms in the form of channel applications.
-The overview and additions are done from the section dedicated to online sales channels: the official documentation on online sales channels remains the reference for knowing which channels are available based on your country and your plan.
-In practice, you open the admin, locate the Sales channels entry in the menu, then use the built-in search to find Google, YouTube, Instagram, Facebook, TikTok, or other connectors depending on your catalog.
+Shopify centralizes connections to external platforms in the form of channel apps.
+The overview and additions are handled from the section dedicated to online sales channels: the official documentation on online sales channels remains the reference for finding out which channels are available according to your country and plan.
+In practice, you open the admin, locate the Sales channels item in the menu, then use the built-in search to find Google, YouTube, Instagram, Facebook, TikTok, or other connectors depending on your catalog.

-Each installed channel then appears as a tile or an entry that you can pin for quick access: useful when you frequently adjust published products or monitor synchronization errors.
+Each installed channel then appears as a tile or an entry that you can pin for quick access: useful when you frequently adjust the products being published or when you check synchronization errors.
 Remember to clearly name your projects on the network side (store name, Page name) to avoid connecting the wrong business asset.

 Typical sequence: from installation to the first visible product

 Order matters less than rigor, but a proven sequence avoids back-and-forth.
-Adapt the exact labels to your admin theme and your interface language.
+Adapt the exact labels to your admin theme and the language of your interface.

-1. Open Sales Channels and identify the desired connector (for example Google & YouTube, or Facebook & Instagram by Meta).
+1. Open Sales channels and identify the desired connector (for example Google and YouTube, or Facebook and Instagram by Meta).

-2. Install the channel app: accept the requested permissions while reading their purposes (product publishing, catalog reading, management of certain resources).
+2. Install the channel app: accept the requested permissions after reading the purposes (publishing products, reading the catalog, managing certain resources).

-3. Launch the connection wizard: sign in with the correct Google or Meta account, validate OAuth authorizations, complete the required fields (country, policies, product categories if requested).
+3. Launch the connection wizard: sign in with the correct Google or Meta account, confirm the OAuth permissions, complete the required fields (country, policies, product categories if requested).

 4. Map the catalog: choose which collections or products are eligible for distribution.
-It is better to start narrow, then expand.
+It is better to start narrow and then expand.

-6. Run a sync or wait for the first import to finish: note the time and status (success, warning, error).
+6. Start a synchronization or wait for the first import to finish: note the time and status (success, warning, error).

-7. Test a real journey on mobile: from a post, a shop listing, or an ad, all the way to the cart or checkout depending on the channel’s rules.
+7. Test a real journey on mobile: from a post, a shop listing, or an ad, to the cart or checkout according to the channel rules.

-8. Document: who handles messages on the network, how to escalate an incident (stockout, dispute), and where to read sales in Shopify Analytics.
+8. Document: who manages messages on the network, how to report an incident (out-of-stock, dispute), and where to read sales in Shopify Analytics.

-If you chain multiple channels, replicate the same checklist rather than mixing steps: you will gain clarity during later audits.
+If you are using several channels, replicate the same checklist rather than mixing the steps: you will gain clarity during later audits.

-Use this table as an internal review checklist before declaring a channel “in production.”
+Use this table as an internal proofreading checklist before declaring a channel “in production”.

 Phase